brianary/scripts/README.md

 - **[Backup-Workstation.ps1](Backup-Workstation.ps1)**: Adds various configuration files and exported settings to a ZIP file.
 - **[Connect-SshKey.ps1](Connect-SshKey.ps1)**: Uses OpenSSH to generate a key and connect it to an ssh server.
+- :new: **[ConvertFrom-IsoWeekDate.ps1](ConvertFrom-IsoWeekDate.ps1)**: Returns a DateTime object from an ISO week date string.
 - **[ConvertTo-RomanNumeral.ps1](ConvertTo-RomanNumeral.ps1)**: Convert a number to a Roman numeral.
 - **[Copy-Html.ps1](Copy-Html.ps1)**: Copies objects as an HTML table.
 - **[Export-MermaidER.ps1](Export-MermaidER.ps1)**: Generates a Mermaid entity relation diagram for database tables.
 - **[Export-Readme.ps1](Export-Readme.ps1)**: Generate README.md file for the scripts repo.
-- **[Format-HtmlDataTable.ps1](Format-HtmlDataTable.ps1)**: Right-aligns numeric data in an HTML table for emailing, and optionally zebra-stripes &c.
+- :up: **[Format-HtmlDataTable.ps1](Format-HtmlDataTable.ps1)**: Right-aligns numeric data in an HTML table for emailing, and optionally zebra-stripes &c.
+- :up: **[Get-ADServiceAccountInfo.ps1](Get-ADServiceAccountInfo.ps1)**: Lists the Global Managed Service Accounts for the domain, including the computers they are bound to.
 - **[Get-AspNetEvents.ps1](Get-AspNetEvents.ps1)**: Parses ASP.NET errors from the event log on the given server.
 - **[Get-Dns.ps1](Get-Dns.ps1)**: Looks up DNS info, given a hostname or address.
 - **[Get-GitHubRepoChildItem.ps1](Get-GitHubRepoChildItem.ps1)**: Gets the items and child items in one or more specified locations.